arkworks-rs/bcs/examples/sumcheck/README.md

 ***:  Although in BCS paper, public input can decide number of rounds, `ark-bcs` does not allow transcript structure (e.g. number of rounds, degree bound, etc) to depend on public input.
 Instead, user can specify verifier parameter that can change the transcript structure.*

+## Example Protocol Spec

+Here is the spec for the example protocol we will build!

 **Private Input**: Coefficients of`poly1`, `Poly2`. *For this example, those two coefficients are selected arbitrarily.
 In real scenario, those coefficients can come from elsewhere.*

 **Public Input:** asserted sum of `poly1` over summation domain, asserted sum of `poly2` over summation domain